gdl1314/gdl1314.github.io/_pages/about.md

 ### Research interests.

-Broadly, my early work focused on the behavior of solutions of nonlinear partial differential equations.
-Many of those early projects featured an interplay of techniques and ideas from rigorous real, complex, and functional analysis; numerical computation; dynamical systems; and modern asymptotic methods.
+Broadly, my early work focused on the behavior of solutions of nonlinear partial differential equations modeling physical phenomena.
+Most of those early projects featured an interplay of techniques and ideas from some combination of rigorous real, complex, and functional analysis; numerical computation; dynamical systems; and modern asymptotic methods.

 More recently, my interests have broadened to include data-driven modeling and machine learning with healthcare applications.
-In the healthcare domain, I am especially interested in the interaction between data and model, and the wide variety of relevant real world data.
+In the healthcare domain, I am especially interested in the interaction between data and model, and the wide variety of relevant, real world data.

 ### Other stuff about me.

 I grew up in Fort Wayne, Indiana (the one-time magnet wire capital of the world).
 Outside of mathematics, I enjoy alpine skiing, attempting to solve the New York Times crossword puzzle, drinking good coffee, and passionately following the (mis)fortunes of the Indiana University basketball teams.
-My wife and I live near Minneapolis, MN with two senior dogs.
+My wife and I live in Minneapolis, MN with two senior dogs.

 ### Oldies but goodies.